dashpay/platform/packages/dashmate/README.md

 #### List group configs

-The `group:list` command outputs a list of group configs.
+The `group list` command outputs a list of group configs.

 ```
 USAGE